-A number of assessments exist for AVH, but they are mostly geared toward pathology (Ratcliff et al., 2011).
-These assessments are used in quantitative and empirical studies, as well as clinical diagnosis.
-The assessments are typically structured interviews, or self-report assessments, and fall into several categories, including broad, multidimensional assessments, assessments geared toward coping with AVH, assessments of the beliefs associated with AVH, and assessments of the acceptance or mindfulness of AVH.
+Many assessments exist for AVH, but most are meant to measure pathology.
+These assessments are used in quantitative and empirical studies, as well as in clinical diagnosis.
+The assessments are typically structured interviews or self-report assessments, and fall into several categories, including broad, multidimensional assessments, assessments geared toward coping with AVH, assessments of the beliefs associated with AVH, and assessments of the acceptance or mindfulness of AVH.
 A broad assessment used to measure psychotic symptoms in general, including AVH, is the Positive and Negative Syndrome Scale (PANSS).
 Two examples of multidimensional assessments for AVH are the Psychotic Symptom Rating Scales (PSYRATS), and the Auditory Hallucinations Rating Scale (AHRS).
-The PSYRATS emphasizes ease of administration, and includes a broad range of measures.
+The PSYRATS emphasizes ease of administration and includes a broad range of measures.
 The AHRS includes a subset of specific and detailed measures for AVH, such as frequency and number of voices, and how demanding or distressing the voices are.
 The AHRS is more geared toward measuring therapeutic results.
 The Responses to Auditory Hallucinations Questionnaire (RAHQ) assesses the client’s coping mechanisms used to deal with their voices, such as suppression, withdrawal, or active coping.
 An assessment for the beliefs associated with AVH is the Beliefs about Voices Questionnaire-Revised (BAVQ-R).
 The BAVQ-R assesses the client’s beliefs about the omnipotence, malevolence, or benevolence of the voices.
 The client’s behavioral and emotional responses to the voices can be inferred from these beliefs, via sub-scales used to interpret the assessment results.
 The Voice Compliance Scale (VCS) assesses the client’s compliance to, or resistance against, command AVH.
 Such commands are often harmful, or at least not congruent with the client’s wishes, or ego.
 This is similar to intrusive thoughts in obsessive-compulsive disorders.
 This implies interaction with the voices, and the VCS uses social rank theory to assess the client’s level of compliance.
 Another interesting assessment in this vein is the Voices and You Scale (VAY), which assesses the client’s relationship with their voices in terms of intrusiveness, dominance, and dependence.
-Mindfulness and acceptance of AVH can be a therapeutic goal, especially today when interventions for AVH other than antipsychotic drugs are being investigated and used.
+Mindfulness and acceptance of AVH can be a therapeutic goal, especially today when interventions for AVH other than antipsychotic drugs are being used.
 The Southampton Mindfulness of Voices Questionnaire (SMVQ) can be used to assess the client’s mindfulness associated with their voices, in terms of awareness, attention, acceptance, and letting go, rather than rumination and struggling.
-The Voices Acceptance and Action Scale (VAAS) is more specific, and assesses the client’s acceptance of their AVH, and the client's ability to act autonomously in spite of their voices.
+The Voices Acceptance and Action Scale (VAAS) is more specific and assesses the client’s acceptance of their AVH, and the client’s ability to act autonomously despite their voices.
 There are other, lesser-used assessments for AVH, some developed for specific research studies.
-The aforementioned assessments are evidence-based, and have documented levels of reliability and validity.
+The aforementioned assessments are evidence-based and have documented levels of reliability and validity.
+Table 1 is an alphabetical list of the assessments mentioned above, drawn from the quantitative studies referenced by this paper.